kubespace-io/napptive-applications/redmine-template/napptive/componentDEV/README.md

 ```

 You can get the full link in endpoints inside component davmaio-wikijs

+## Admin user and first login
+The default credentials are:
+- User: admin
+- Password: admin

+Note: Please remember to change the user/password for the instance.
+To change credentials

 ## Minimal resources available
 The following resources need to be available in your environment for a successful deployment: